 Once the balance of your Joint account is zero (i.e. there is no money in your Joint account and there is no negative balance) either one of you can request to close your Joint account at any time through the Revolut app, by writing to us at our head office or by emailing us at feedback@revolut.com just like you can with your Personal account.
-We can act on this request without the consent of the other account holder.
+In that situation: